Learn More: Schengen Visa

 We're here to help you with questions about the Spain Schengen Visa application process.

 Required Documents to Apply

 - Passport scan.

-The Norway Schengen Visa is a multiple-entry travel document to visit Norway and all 26 countries of the Schengen Area.
+- The Spain Schengen Visa is a multiple-entry travel document to visit Spain and all countries in the Schengen Area.

-We advise you to apply for this visa 2 months ahead to avoid any delays.
+- We advise applying for this visa at least two months ahead to avoid any issues.

 iVisa's accreditations and recognitions